logo

 The Partial Capo

-• With little effort a partial capo produces a convincing 'singer/songwriter' sound, inspiring creative guitarists to explore new territories.
-It adds a magical character to many familiar chords, and new chords are readily discovered and most are easy to play.
-The partial capo provides a great method for introducing people to guitar.
-The initial barrier for beginning guitarists is quite predictable:
+• a partial capo easily produces a convincing 'singer-songwriter' sound ... and it inspires creative guitarists to explore new territories.
+It adds a magical character to many familiar chords.
+New and interesting chords are readily discovered, and most are easy to play.
+Indeed singer-songwriters are the people who have been most experimental and creative with partial capos.

 Enough talk!
 Here's an example of the partial capo in action.
 Listen to this slow, gentle, intermediate-level strumming arrangement of an old-time American fiddle tune Sally Coming Though the Rye.